Clarke County Speedway

 2015 General Rules

-Drivers and their pit crews are responsible to know these rules.
-No excuse.
+Drivers and their pit crew members are responsible to know these rules.

 Disclaimer:Clarke County Speedway, LLC. does not imply or guarantee safety.
 Total responsibility of vehicle safety and rule compliance is owner/driver, not Clarke County Speedway, LLC.
 Officials reserve the right to alter program or purse structure in the interest of time restraints.
 Clarke County Speedway officials have all rights to refuse any vehicle entered into event.

 - NO Alcohol ON GROUNDS AT ALL TIMES: (It’s a family show.)